 Side-Swept Wavy Shag

 A side-swept fringe brings an asymmetric balance to a wavy shag, sweeping across the forehead on a soft diagonal.
 It is a flattering, low-commitment way to add a fringe, since the long sweeping pieces tuck away easily and grow out without an awkward stage.
 The diagonal softens a round or strong face beautifully.
-Here is how to wear it.

 - The long side-swept pieces tuck behind an ear when you want them gone.